 Auckland South Corrections Facility Performance Report

-Auckland South Corrections Facility (ASCF) has been rated as ‘Effective’ in the Prison Custodial Performance Table for October 2016 through to December 2016.
-The site achieved ‘Effective’ in the last reporting period and continues to make good progress.
+Auckland South Corrections Facility (ASCF) continues to operate as a safe and secure prison and has been rated as Exceeding in the Prison Custodial Performance Table for July 2018 through to the end of September 2018.

-The placement of ASCF in South Auckland is intended to give many of its prisoners the chance to stay close to their families, to give them a better chance of successfully reintegrating after release.
+The placement of ASCF in South Auckland is intended to give many of its prisoners the chance to stay close to their families and to give them a better chance of successfully reintegrating after release.

-Businesses such as PlaceMakers, Cabins To Go and Envirowaste work with prisoners to give them real world employment skills.
+Businesses such as PlaceMakers, Eco-Pods and Envirowaste work with prisoners to give them real world employment skills.
 This also flows through to the industry qualifications prisoners are undertaking in welding, engineering and carpentry, while they are also developing practical job skills.

 Because ASCF is privately run, unlike other New Zealand prisons, it has a contract with Corrections to achieve goals.